named-data/NDN-packet-spec/data.rst

     FreshnessPeriod ::= FRESHNESS-PERIOD-TLV TLV-LENGTH
                           nonNegativeInteger

-The optional FreshnessPeriod indicates how long a node should wait after the arrival of this data before marking it as stale.
+The optional ``FreshnessPeriod`` indicates how long a node should wait after the arrival of this data before marking it "non-fresh".
 The encoded value is number of milliseconds.
-Note that the stale data is still valid data; the expiration of FreshnessPeriod only means that the producer may have produced newer data.
+Note that the "non-fresh" data is still valid data; the expiration of ``FreshnessPeriod`` only means that the producer may have produced newer data.

-Each content store associates every piece of Data with a staleness bit.
-If the Data carries a FreshnessPeriod, it will initially be considered "fresh" and, after the Data has resided in the content store for FreshnessPeriod, it will be marked as stale.
+If the Data packet carries a ``FreshnessPeriod`` greater than zero, a node should initially consider it "fresh".
+After the Data has resided in the node for ``FreshnessPeriod`` milliseconds, it will be marked as "non-fresh".
-This is per object staleness and is local to the NDN node.
+If the Data does not have a ``FreshnessPeriod`` or if it has a ``FreshnessPeriod`` equal to zero, it MUST be immediately marked "non-fresh".

-If an Interest contains MustBeFresh TLV, a content store MUST NOT return Data with the staleness bit set in response to this interest.
+If an Interest contains ``MustBeFresh`` element, a node MUST NOT return "non-fresh" Data in response to this Interest.
-The effect is the same as if that stale Data did not exist (i.e., the Interest might be matched by some other Data in the store, or, failing that, get forwarded to other nodes).
+The effect is the same as if that "non-fresh" Data did not exist (i.e., the Interest might be matched by some other Data in the store, or, failing that, get forwarded to other nodes).
-When an exact duplicate of the "stale" Data packet, carrying a positive FreshnessPeriod value, is inserted into a content store, the store SHOULD remove the "stale" bit from the cached Data.
+When an exact duplicate of the "non-fresh" Data packet with a positive ``FreshnessPeriod`` value arrives at the node, the node SHOULD re-mark it as "fresh" for the specified duration.
-In particular, the Data in the store is no longer stale.

-When a content store receives a Data packet without a FreshnessPeriod or with a FreshnessPeriod equal to 0, then it can satisfy an Interest marked MustBeFresh.

 FinalBlockId
 ++++++++++++

 ::

-    FinalBlockId ::= FINAL-BLOCK-ID-TLV TLV-LENGTH
+    FinalBlockId ::= FINAL-BLOCK-ID-TYPE TLV-LENGTH
                        NameComponent

-The optional FinalBlockId indicates the identifier of the final block in a sequence of fragments.
+The optional FinalBlockId identifies the final block in a sequence of fragments.
 It should be present in the final block itself, and may also be present in other fragments to provide advanced warning of the end to consumers.
-The value here should be equal to the last explicit Name Component of the final block.
+The value here should be equal to the last explicit name component of the final block.

 .. _Content: